Database availability groups

 Then, EX3 is added, and the Add-DatabaseAvailabilityGroupServer cmdlet again retrieves the IP addresses configured for the DAG.
 Because a subnet matching 192.168.0.5 is present on EX3, the 192.168.0.5 address is added as an IP address resource in the cluster group.
 In addition, an OR dependency for the Network Name resource for each IP address resource is automatically configured.
 The 192.168.0.5 address will be used by the cluster when the cluster core resource group moves to EX3.

 For DAGs with cluster administrative access points, Windows failover clustering registers the IP addresses for the cluster in the Domain Name System (DNS) when the Network Name resource is brought online.
 In addition, when EX1 is added to the cluster, a cluster name object (CNO) is created in Active Directory.
 The network name, IP address(es), and CNO for the cluster are not used for DAG functions.
 Administrators and end users don't need to interface with or connect to the cluster/DAG name or IP address for any reason.
 Some third party applications connect to the cluster administrative access point to perform management tasks, such as backup or monitoring.
-If you do not use any third party applications that require a cluster administrative access point, and your DAG is running Exchange 2016 on Windows Server 2012 R2, then we recommend creating a DAG without an administrative access point.
+If you do not use any third party applications that require a cluster administrative access point, and your DAG is running Exchange 2016 or Exchange 2019 on Windows Server 2012 R2, then we recommend creating a DAG without an administrative access point.
 This simplifies DAG configuration, eliminates the need for one or more IP addresses, and reduces the attack surface of a DAG.

 DAGs are also configured to use a witness server and a witness directory.
 The witness server and witness directory are either automatically configured by the system, or they can be manually configured by the administrator.
 In the examples above, EX4 (a server that is not and will not be a member of the DAG) is being manually configured as the DAG's witness server.

 By default, a DAG is designed to use the built-in continuous replication feature to replicate mailbox databases among servers in the DAG.
-If you're using third-party data replication that supports the Third Party Replication API in Exchange 2016, you must create the DAG in third-party replication mode by using the New-DatabaseAvailabilityGroup cmdlet with the ThirdPartyReplication parameter.
+If you're using third-party data replication that supports the Third Party Replication API in Exchange Server, you must create the DAG in third-party replication mode by using the New-DatabaseAvailabilityGroup cmdlet with the ThirdPartyReplication parameter.
 After this mode is enabled, it can't be disabled.

 After the DAG is created, Mailbox servers can be added to the DAG.
 When the first server is added to the DAG, a cluster is formed for use by the DAG.
 DAGs make use of Windows failover clustering technology, such as the cluster heartbeat, cluster networks, and the cluster database (for storing data that changes, such as database state changes from active to passive or vice versa, or from mounted to dismounted and vice versa).
 As each subsequent server is added to the DAG, it's joined to the underlying cluster, the cluster's quorum model is automatically adjusted by Exchange, and the server is added to the DAG object in Active Directory.